wilcoxeg/MoTR/README.md

 # Mouse Tracking for Reading (MoTR)
 This repository contains necessary materials for implementing a Mouse tracking for Reading (MoTR) experiment, and for post-processing MoTR data to derive word-by-word reading measures.
-Additionally, the repository contains materials and scripts used in the two experiments reported in "Mouse Tracking for Reading: A New Naturalistic Incremental Processing Measurement".
+Additionally, the repository contains materials and scripts used in the two experiments reported in "Mouse Tracking for Reading (MoTR): A New Naturalistic Incremental Processing Measurement Tool".

 The directory has the following structure: